 Osteoarthritis: 10 Tips for Self-Care at Home

 7. Talk to your doctor about supplements and complementary medicine.
 Many supplements have been tested for the treatment of arthritis.
 Glucosamine and SAMe show the most promise.
 Glucosamine, often along with chondroitin, has helped improve pain in some studies, but not in others.
-Some medical research shows that SAMe may work as well as some over-the-counter medications, although more research is needed.
+Some medical research shows that SAMe, a chemical found in the body, may work as well as some over-the-counter medications, although more research is needed.
 If you do try supplements, you may need to take them for a month or more before you feel the full effects.
 People with arthritis also turn to treatments such as acupuncture and massage.
 Acupuncture has been shown to ease knee pain and improve function.
 Massage can increase blood flow and warmth to painful joints.
 Be sure to seek out a skilled practitioner who has experience working with people with arthritis.

 8. Try splints, braces, and other aids.
 Devices that support painful joints, such as splints, braces, and canes can help ease your discomfort and prevent injury.
 Other items such as electric can openers and shower chairs can also help make your everyday life easier.